definitio/ha-rhvoice/README.md

 ## Other

-You can buy me a coffee via Bitcoin donation for help me to maintain that project: `bc1qd6khey9xkss6vgd6fqpqdyq4lehtepajkcf256`
+You can buy me a coffee via Bitcoin donation: `bc1qd6khey9xkss6vgd6fqpqdyq4lehtepajkcf256`